akeneo/pim-community-dev/src/Pim/Bundle/CatalogBundle/tests/integration/ElasticSearch/Filter/search_specification.rst

 As new attributes can be added dynamically to Akeneo, we will use the dynamic mapping feature of Elasticsearch and provides specific suffix that will specify the analyzer to use.

 For example:
- - description-text: the ``-text`` suffix is applied, meaning that we must apply a specific analyzer for text
+ - description-text: the ``-text`` suffix is applied, meaning that we must apply a specific analyzer for a text area attribute.

 List of suffix and their mapping to Akeneo